 About the National Cancer Intelligence Network

-The NCIN is a UK-wide initiative, working to drive improvements in standards of cancer care and clinical outcomes by improving and using the information collected about cancer patients for analysis, publication and research.
+The NCIN coordinated and developed analysis and intelligence to drive improvements in prevention, standards of cancer care and clinical outcomes for cancer patients.

-Our aims and objectives cover five core areas to improve the quality and availability of cancer data from its collection to use:
+Its aims and objectives covered five core areas to improve the quality and availability of cancer data from its collection to use:

 • Promoting efficient and effective data collection throughout the cancer journey